vancefm/ticket-stack/HELP.md

 # Read Me First

+When refactoring pojos, it may be benficial to generate templates from JOOQ.
->Generate Jooq POJOS by running 'mvn clean install' from console.
+Do this by running ***mvn clean install*** from console.
 This will generate the models located in com.vancefm.ticketstack.models.

-# Docker Build and Run:
->docker build . -t ticket-stack

->docker run -it -p 8080:8080 ticket-stack
+# Docker:
+This app uses docker compose.
+For the first run, use the command ***docker compose up***